balopez83/Surface_Pro_4_Hackintosh/README.md

 ## *** NOTICE ***
 ### Do not update kexts labeled as "custom" manually if they exist, instead wait for an update.
 ### Touch is Technically supported in the posted EFI files however it requires [@Xiashangning's IPTSDaemon](https://github.com/Xiashangning/IPTSDaemon) in order to work.
-The IPTSDaemon has been updated and now touch will work.
+Please see the "Chapter 3" link below for instruction.
-### Instructions will be coming as soon as I work out a few more bugs in the ACPI code and clean up the EFI.
-I have some good things coming!!!
+### I am still refining and cleaning up code though this EFI now has about 90% of Surface supported hardware working reliably.

 ## Supported Surface Specifications: